Road to a Sale Step 12

 How about approaching it from another angle?
 Instead of calling to ask them for something how about a call to give them some information?
 Here is a much better approach for getting referrals during the road to a sale step 12.

 "Mr. Customer, this is Joe from ABC Dealership.
 Did I catch you at a convenient moment?...Good, the reason for my call is simple.
-I know you are not in the market for a vehicle since you just bought a new one but we just traded for a nice little '02 Toyota Corolla that would make a terrific second car for someone.
+I know you are not in the market for a vehicle since you just bought a new one but we just traded for very nice 2012 Ford Focus that would make a terrific second car for someone.

 You don't know anyone looking for a car for a student or just something to commute in, do you?"